 Dmitri Shostakovich (1906 – 1975) Russian composer who fused neo-classical and post-romantic styles.
 Famous works include Waltz, no.2, Symphony No. 15 and Piano Concerto No.2.

 Leonard Bernstein.
 (1918 – 1990) American composer.
-Conductor of the New York Philharmonic orchestra.
+The conductor of the New York Philharmonic orchestra.
 Bridged classical music and popular music.
 Wrote musicals: “On The Town,” “Wonderful Town,” and “West Side Story.”

 Citation: Pettinger, Tejvan.
 “Famous Composers”, Oxford, UK. www.biographyonline.net Published 4 March.
 2015.
 Last updated 8 February 2018.

 Meet the Famous Composers